timveil/hive-jdbc-uber-jar/README.md

 1. Under "Tools" > "Driver Manager..." hit the "Create a new driver" button.

 2. Fill in the information as seen below.
-For the "Driver File Paths" you are pointing to the `hive-jdbc-uber-1.0-x.jar` created above.
+For the "Driver File Paths" you are pointing to the `hive-jdbc-uber-x.jar` created above.

 ![](https://github.com/timveil/hive-jdbc-uber-jar/blob/master/images/driver.png)